Breaking-C0de/documentation/docs/Contracts/GovernanceToken.md

 # Governor Token Contract

 - The page contains the documentation for the Governor Token contract that are essentially ERC20 tokens with the added functionality of voting.
-- This contract can be used to create personalized governance tokens for the DAO.
+- This contract can be used to create personalized governance tokens for the onchain DAO.

 ```js
 // SPDX-License-Identifier: MIT